-56.23 Floodplain topography and evolution
+5.2 Floodplain topography and evolution

 Our model shows that lobe switching on megafans only appears under certain abandoned channel healing rules (Fig. 7; Fig. 12).
-Floodplain topography, including abandoned channels, is thus a critical control on avulsion dynamics and landscape evolution and modelers who wish to recreate foreland basin topography must be conscious of how they choose to implement abandoned channel healing.
-While our results indicate that the preservation of abandoned channel topography between avulsions is necessary for lobe switching to emerge, further research can be directed towards uncovering other necessary conditions, and thus whether it is appropriate to assume that the presence of lobe switching on real world fans is a predictor of abandoned channel healing mode.
-This Regardless, the dependence of lobe switching on abandoned channel healing mode within our model result emphasizes Jerolmack and Paola (2007)'s identification of the remarkable lack of knowledge regarding the competing processes of topographic construction and destruction on floodplains.
+Floodplain topography, including abandoned channels, is thus a critical control on avulsion dynamics and landscape evolution and modelers who wish to recreate foreland basin topography must be conscious of how they choose to implement

+- abandoned channel healing.
+This result emphasizes Jerolmack and Paola (2007)'s identification of the remarkable lack of 630 knowledge regarding the competing processes of topographic construction and destruction on floodplains.
 The principal topographic features of floodplains in aggradational (sensu Weissmann et al., 2015) settings appears to be abandoned channels, including both topographic highs and lows (Fig. 2).
 Understanding the extent to which abandoned channels and floodplain topography control avulsion dynamics in natural systems, requires a better understanding of floodplain topography.
-While little is known about the constructive and destructive processes in action on floodplains, we can speculate on the evolution of abandoned channels using observations from both degradational and aggradational settings (Hartley et al., 2010b).
+While - little is known about the constructive and destructive processes in action on floodplains, we can speculate on the evolution of 635 abandoned channels using observations from both degradational and aggradational settings (Hartley et al., 2010b).

 There is field evidence that abandoned channels heal.
 During floods, overbank sediments can preferentially deposit in abandoned channel topographic lows (Wolman and Eiler, 1958; Schmudde, 1963; Bridge and Leeder, 1979; Lewis and Lewin, 1983; Farrell, 1987; Nanson and Croke, 1992; Tooth et al., 2002; Jerolmack and Paola, 2007).
-This healing, however, can be undone in some cases by scouring from future flooding events (Wolman and Leopold, 1957; Wolman and Eiler, 1958; Schmudde, 1963; Bridge and Leeder, 1979).
+This healing, however, 640 can be undone in some cases by scouring from future flooding events (Wolman and Leopold, 1957; Wolman and Eiler, 1958; Schmudde, 1963; Bridge and Leeder, 1979).
 What happens to abandoned channel highs, on the other hand, is not well understood.
-High elevation on floodplains could conceivably be croded during subsequent flood events, or gradually diffused, similar to hillslopes (Roering et al., 1999).
+High elevation on floodplains could conceivably be eroded during subsequent flood events, or gradually diffused, similar to hillslopes (Roering et al., 1999).
 While floodplain slopes are characteristically low, biologic disturbance is high; it is not clear whether diffusion should also describe the evolution of alluvial floodplain topographic highs.
-Complicating matters, sediment deposition during overbank flows has also been observed atop flat or even positive floodplain topography, promoting self-sustaining topography that also hinders abandoned channel healing (Jahns, 1947; Wolman and Eiler, 1958; Schmudde, 1963; Nanson, 1980).
+Complicating matters, sediment deposition during overbank flows has also been observed atop flat or even positive floodplain topography, promoting 645 self-sustaining topography that also hinders abandoned channel healing (Jahns, 1947; Wolman and Eiler, 1958; Schmudde, 1963; Nanson, 1980).

 Given the extent of these unknowns, considerable insight about floodplain evolution could be gained from highly detailed investigations of channel levees and beds before and after avulsions.
-Such investigations have been employed for abandoned channels in deltaic settings (e.g. Carlson et al., 2020), and similar work in fluvial settings could reveal the channelscale mechanics of abandoned channel attraction and repulsion in natural fluvial systems settings.
+The relative degree of abandoned channel 650 attraction and repulsion, and thus the appropriateness of our parameters α_R and α_A .
 Longitudinal studies of this nature could also understand the rate at which abandoned channels are healed (and thus no longer affect pathfinding) and the direction or mode in which they are healed, which we found to have important implications on avulsion dynamics (including lobe switching) and long-term planform morphology (Fig. 12).
-If abandoned channel healing rates are observed to vary spatially (for instance with distance along-strike from the active channel or distance along-dip from the mountain-front), this could motivate further modeling efforts.
-It may be that healing proceeds in different directions and at different rates in different settings in the basin, which will have important impacts on the spatial variation of avulsion dynamics and planform morphologies.
+It may be that healing proceeds in different directions and at different rates in different settings in the basin, which will have important impacts on the spatial variation of avulsion dynamics and 655 planform morphologies.
 We note that detailed work on the time-fate of topographic highs associated with abandoned channels is especially lacking in the body of literature.
-Finally, observations of avulsions in progress would help with understanding the appropriateness of our parameters α_R and α_A .

-56.34 Next steps & predictions for comparison with field sites
+5.3 Next steps & predictions for comparison with field sites